CoLRev-Environment/colrev/docs/source/guides/best_practices.rst

 ..
 [AguinisRamaniAlabduljader2020] Aguinis, H. and Ramani, R. S. and Alabduljader, N. (2020) Best-practice recommendations for producers, evaluators, and users of methodological literature reviews.
 Organizational Research Methods.
 ..
 [ArkseyOMalley2005] Arksey, H. and O'Malley, L. (2005) Scoping studies: Towards a methodological framework.
 International Journal of Social Research Methodology.
 8(1), p.19-32.
 ..
 [GrantBooth2009] Grant, M. J., and Booth, A. (2009) A typology of review: An analysis of 14 review types and associated methodologies.
-Health Infomration & Library Journal.
+Health Information & Library Journal.
 26(2), p.91-108.
 ..
 [GreenJohnsonAdams2006] Green, B. N. and Johnson, C. D. and Adams, A. (2006) Writing narrative literature reviews for peer-reviewed journals: Secrets of the trade.
 Journal of Chiropractic Medicine.
 5(3), p.101-107.
 ..
 [HigginsGreen2008] Higgins, J. P. T. and Green, S. (2008) Cochrane Handbook for Systematic Reviews of Interventions.
 ..
 [MachiMcEvoy2016] Machi, L. A. and McEvoy, B. T. (2016) The literature review: Six steps to success.
 Corwin Press.